 Cryptocurrency soft forks are less disruptive network upgrades or changes in the code base of a blockchain, similar to fixing patches and bugs in regular software.

-These changes or normal network upgrades can be reversed or rolled back by a majority decision without serious implication to the network stability and security.
+These changes or everyday network upgrades can be reversed or rolled back by a majority decision without severe implications to the network’s stability and security.

-Usually, soft forks are optional upgrades with possibly multiple alternatives whereas a hard fork is usually a necessary change that once made will no longer be compatible with existing code and system, thus leading to the old code base being discarded in favor of the shining new one or some disgruntled community members simply takes over the old blockchain and run their own coin on it.
+Usually, soft forks are optional upgrades with possibly multiple alternatives; in contrast, a hard fork is usually a necessary change that, once made, will no longer be compatible with existing code and system, thus leading to the old code base being discarded in favor of the shining new one or some disgruntled community members taking over the old blockchain and run their coin on it.

 In a soft fork, the new rules do not make the old rules obsolete.
-It only polishes and refines them or simply remove bugs.
+It only polishes and refines them or removes bugs.

 Examples of Past Cryptocurrency Forks